Aaronontheweb/pipedrive-cli/README.md

 ### `activities` - Activities Management

-Manage tasks, calls, meetings, and other activities with due date tracking.
+Manage tasks, calls, meetings, and other activities with due date tracking and user assignment.

 ```bash
 # List all activities